DominikMe/acs-emulator/README.md

 * For inspecting the DB data directly, we recommend to install [DB Browser for SQLite](https://sqlitebrowser.org/) and use it to open the `AcsEmulator.db` file

+## Getting started with code

+* Install the `dotnet ef` tool: Run `dotnet tool install --global dotnet-ef` [Link for details](https://docs.microsoft.com/en-us/ef/core/cli/dotnet)

+* Run `dotnet ef database update` to update your local copy of the `AcsEmulator.db` in case new migrations were added.

+* Build and run the `AcsEmulatorApi` project

+* Build the emulator UI by navigating to `acs-emulator-ui`, then run `npm install` and `npm run start`

+* To build a new version of the CLI tool, first build the `acs-emulator-ui` with `npm run build` to build production bundles.
+Then build the `AcsEmulatorCLI` project (in the `Release` flavor)

+* For inspecting the DB data directly, we recommend to install [DB Browser for SQLite](https://sqlitebrowser.org/) and use it to open the `AcsEmulator.db` file

 * To reset the emulator entirely and clear its data and state, delete the `AcsEmulator.db` file

 ## Enable real-time notifications for Chat

 The URL for establishing the real-time notification channel, is unfortunately hard-coded in the Azure SDK.
-To enable real-time notifications in the emulator follow these steps:
+To enable real-time notifications in the emulator follow these steps (requires rebuilding the emulator from source):

-1. Add `127.0.0.1 go.trouter.skype.com` to your machine's hosts file to redirect the hard-coded URL to your localhost
+1. Add `127.0.0.1 go.trouter.skype.com` to your machine's hosts file to redirect the hard-coded URL to your localhost.

 1. Install the `trouter_selfSigned.pfx` in your Trusted Roots certificate store using password `mypassword`.
 Please uninstall the cert when no longer needed.